 Founder and Managing Director of Fawnray Pty Ltd (became Neology Ltd).
 Founder and Managing Director of Softway Pty Ltd, became AUREMA, sold to Citrix in 2006, long after Greg left.
 Visiting Scientist at IBM's Thomas J. Watson Research Center in 1991.
 Manager of the Open Distributed Systems Program at the Australian Computing and Communications Institute.
 UNIX product engineer for Sterling Software.
 Joined QUALCOMM in July 1996 as a senior staff engineer/manager, working on cryptography and authentication for CDMA cellular phone systems, and to set up the office of QUALCOMM Australia.
 Moved to the USA in 2004.
-Currently senior vice president of engineering, in the office of the chief scientist, with responsibility for day to day management of up to 230 researchers.
+Was senior vice president of engineering, in the office of the chief scientist, with responsibility for day to day management of up to 230 researchers.

 Involved with the use and development of the UNIX Operating System since its arrival in Australia in 1974.
 Founding secretary and past president of AUUG.
 Founding treasurer of SAGE-AU, the System Administrator's Guild of Australia.
 Past Vice President of the USENIX Association.
-Past Member of the Board of Directors of the International Association for Cryptologic Research.
-President of CAcert, a free certificate authority.
+Past Member of the Board of Directors and past Vice President of the International Association for Cryptologic Research.
+Past President of CAcert, a free certificate authority.

 Experienced teacher at university and in private courses, mostly involving cryptography and security, programming languages, operating systems, and implications of software and hardware technology.